 It is highly recommended that the operator is well trained for this type of machine.
 Unauthorized personnel should be kept away from these machines.
 And don't hesitate to consult the manufacturer if you can't find the solution in the manual.
 As a general rule of thumb, always disconnect the saw from the power source when the machine is not in use.

 Also, make sure where you place the saws that there is ample space for operators to maneuver around.
 You don't want to rattle the machine by accidentally nudging it during cutting.
 Additionally, make sure the space is dry as a wet room can increase the risk of an electrical surge.
 Always stay alert when working with a heavy-duty band saw to avoid being shocked or burned.
 For more safety tips, refer to the video below as to how you should operate a horizontal saw safely:

 To sum up, a heavy band saw not only excels in cutting through metals, but they are also ideal for ripping lumber in woodworking.
 A quality heavy-duty band saw will allow you to cut through any large diameter materials with minimal effort, and you'd be surprised how smooth the cuts can be.

-Last but not least, just like any other heavy duty machineries, heavy duty band saws tend to be bigger in size compared with other band saws or table saw.
+Finally, a small niche of heavy-duty band saws can be very big in size.
 So, you will need to take the available space into consideration if you intend to get one of these for your workshop.
-Fortunately, there are many models (e.g., the benchtop models) that generate just as much cutting power, but do not take up too much space.
+Alternatively, consider other power models (e.g., the benchtop models) that can generate just as much cutting power as a heavy-duty band saw, as they do not take up as much space.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.